montypylons/mihansolo_bot/README.md

 ---

-## About mihansolo
+## About MihanSolo

+_About the name: My friend made it up as a parody on my name and the Star Wars character Han Solo_

 **MihanSolo** is my first chess engine (written in C++); it uses an HCE (hand-crafted evaluation) and Negamax search with alpha/beta and quiescence.
 I can only add new features occasionally now that school starts soon :(, but its ok as it is.
 Around 1700 bullet and blitz on [Lichess](https://lichess.org/).
 Uses Disservin's chess-lib for movegen, checkmate detection, all the nitty-gritty details.

 ---